rdz-oss/BattyBirdNET-Pi/README.md

 ### System components

-* A RasPi 4B with 4GB or more, currently Pi 5 will not work (similar to BirdNET-PI).
+* A RasPi 4 or  5 with 4GB or more.
 Use some form of passive or active cooling!
 * Power supply for the Raspi and an sd card - choose a large one 64 Gb +
 * A USB microphone for ultra sound: tested on audiomoth usb 1.2 and wildlife acoustics echo meter touch 2 (2 and 2 pro)
 * USB cable (USB C female to USB 3, 1.2m) or a USB 3 to USB 3 cable and a USB to USB C adapter